Chicago Hospital Negligence Lawyer

-- Administering the wrong medication
+- A healthcare professional administering the wrong medication

 - Performing the wrong medical procedure on a patient

-- Failing to follow physician orders
+- Failing to follow doctor’s orders.

 - Using outdated or broken equipment (wheelchairs, beds, tables, etc.)

-- Giving patients the wrong food
+- Giving patients the wrong food.

-In addition to errors due to inadequate hospital policy, the negligence of individual staff members such as nurses and orderlies may cause or contribute to a patient injury.
-Examples of individual staff negligence that commonly translate into serious injury or death of the patient include:
+In addition to hospital errors resulting from inadequate hospital policy, the hospital’s negligence of individual hospital staff members and nurses may cause or contribute to a patient's injuries.

 - Dropping patients